hemant1456/Transformer_Language_Translator/README.md

 - **Parameter Sharing:** Implemented parameter sharing across different layers of the Transformer model, reducing the total number of parameters while enabling a deeper model architecture.
 This approach leads to better regularization and enhances the model's learning capability.
 - **Performance Achievement:** Reached a BLEU score of approximately 41 on an English to French dataset, aligning with benchmarks set in the seminal "Attention Is All You Need" paper.

+## Try It Out
+Experience the Transformer Language Translator in action!
+Visit [Hugging Face Space](https://huggingface.co/spaces/hemant-bhambhu/English_to_French_Translator/) to interact with the model live.
+Test its capabilities by inputting English sentences and receiving translations in French.

 ## Repository Structure

 ### Core Training Files